-German IV is a continuation of German III course with an emphasis on reading skills.
-Advanced grammatical concepts are also emphasized.
+German IV is a continuation of the German III course with an emphasis on reading skills.
+Advanced grammatical concepts are emphasized.
 Students continue to explore cultural aspects of German life.

-Prerequisite: A 70% or higher in German III.
+Prerequisite: 70% or higher in German III

-Course Number: 7712 Title: Spanish I Grade Levels: 9,10,11,12 1 Credit
+Course Number: 7712 Title: Spanish I Grade Levels: 9, 10, 11, 12 1 Credit

-This first level is based on listening, speaking, reading and writing skills of the Spanish language.
-These skills are developed in oral and written exercises.
-Class evaluation is based on oral and written exams.
-The Hispanic culture, geography, customs, and holidays are introduced both in Spanish and in English.
-It is hoped that the Spanish student will develop an appreciation of the Hispanic culture and Spanish language.
-Recommendation: A 70% or higher in English.
+This first level of Spanish is based on listening, speaking, reading and writing skills.
+These skills are developed through oral and written exercises.
+Class evaluation is based on written and oral exams as well as classroom projects and participation.
+Students learn fundamental skills in Spanish that allow them to function in all-Spanish in the classroom.
+Topics such as basic introductions, school, and family are among the first units.
+Units contain a blend of vocabulary, grammar, and culture to help students to not only use, but to understand the culture behind simple structures in Spanish.
+It is hoped that students will develop an appreciation and basic functional use of the Spanish Language.

+Recommendation: A 70% or higher in English

-Course Number: 7713 Title: Spanish II Grade Levels: 10,11,12 1 Credit
+Course Number: 7713 Title: Spanish II Grade Levels: 10, 11, 12 1 Credit

-The second level of Spanish is an advanced extension of the Spanish I basic skills.
-The present tense will be continued and expanded upon, and past tense will be studied in depth.
+The second level of Spanish is an advanced extension of Spanish I basic skills.
+The present tense will be continued and expanded upon, and the past and future tenses will be added.
+Students will continue to receive units based on vocabulary, grammar, and culture that help them to understand and apply the language effectively.

-Prerequisite: A 70% or higher in Spanish I.
+Prerequisite: A 70% or higher in Spanish I

-Course Number: 7714 Title: Spanish III Grade Levels: 11,12 1 Credit
+Number: 7714 Title: Spanish III Grade Levels: 11, 12 1 Credit